 There's not much to do in Komiza during the day except relax and putter around but it is the closest departure point to take an excursion to nearby Bisevo Island to experience its Blue Cave.
-A number of travel agencies run daily morning boats to Bisevo.
+A number of travel agencies run excursions to Bisevo.

 Nightlife in Komiza is lively.
 Just east of town is Aquarius, an open-air disco on Kamenica beach